 Is it better to go with a custom theme or a commercial one?

-There is no straight answer to this question.
-Indeed, a custom theme can bring better performance, and it lets you build your website to your exact specifications, but it’s a big investment, and you need to think carefully about whether it’s a viable one.
+Indeed, a custom theme can bring better performance as it lets you build your website to your exact specifications.
+Still, it’s a big investment, and you need to consider its cost-effectiveness.

-At the same time, while budget limitations might make the commercial theme the only option in some cases, the lack of support for certain features could make it unusable in others.
+At the same time, while budget limitations might single out the commercial theme as the only option in some cases, the lack of support for certain features could make it unusable in others.

-Can a commercial theme be customized so that it meets my exact specification?
+Can a commercial theme be customized to meet my exact specification?

-It depends on the theme itself and on the developer that is going to modify it.
-Before you commit to such a project, be sure that you have an extensive discussion with the person who will be in charge of doing all the development work.
-They need to know exactly what the project involves, and they must be confident that the goals can be achieved.
+It depends on the theme itself or the developer that is going to modify it.
+Before you commit to such a project, be sure you discuss it with the person responsible for doing all the development work.
+They need to know exactly what the project involves, so there is a clear timeline for its completion.

-Can my choice of WordPress theme affect my website’s performance?
+Can my choice of WordPress theme affect my website performance?

 Yes, it can.
-In order to be as versatile as possible, commercial themes often come with multiple features and customization options that can weigh the entire theme down and affect the website’s loading speeds.
-By contrast, custom themes should only include the modules and features that are specifically designed and developed for your project.
-The cleaner code should be able to contribute to your website’s speed.
+In order to be as versatile as possible, commercial themes often come with multiple features and customization options that put an extra load on your server.
+In contrast, custom themes should only include the modules and features specifically designed and developed for your project.
+The cleaner code can do wonders to your website speed.